Drag queen: Female impersonator

 In the twentieth century, some gender impersonators, both female and male, in the United States became highly successful performing artists in non-LGBTQ nightclubs and theaters.
 There was a concerted effort by these working female and male impersonators in America to separate the art of gender impersonation from queer identity, with an overt representation of working gender impersonators as heterosexual.
-Some of the performers were in fact cisgender heterosexual men and women, but others were closeted LGBTQI individuals due to the politics and social environment of the period.
-It was criminal in many American cities to be homosexual, or for LGBTQI people to congregate, and it was therefore necessary for female and male impersonators to distance themselves from identifying as queer publicly to avoid criminal charges and loss of career.
+Some of the performers were in fact cisgender heterosexual men and women, but others were closeted LGBTQ individuals due to the politics and social environment of the period.
+It was criminal in many American cities to be homosexual, or for LGBTQ people to congregate, and it was therefore necessary for female and male impersonators to distance themselves from identifying as queer publicly to avoid criminal charges and loss of career.
 The need to hide and dissociate from queer identity was prevalent among gender impersonators working in non-LGBTQ nightclubs before heteronormative audiences as late as the 1970s.

 Female impersonation has been and continues to be illegal in some places, which inspired the drag queen José Sarria to hand out labels to his friends reading, "I am a boy", so they could not be accused of female impersonation.
 American drag queen RuPaul once said, "I do not impersonate females!
 How many women do you know who wear seven-inch heels, four-foot wigs, and skintight dresses?"
 He also said, "I don't dress like a woman; I dress like a drag queen!"